 This led Susan to provide online, science-based training, consulting and business education to dog trainers, as well as providing a variety of products to help trainers more efficiently run their business.

 Raising Canine was the first business to provide a wide variety of online courses and seminars to the dog and animal training field.
 These courses provide high-quality, science-based information for training and consulting, as well as established principles for running a business.

 Susan and Raising Canine have been able to attract quality speakers who, through remote media, are able to reach a wider audience for a very reasonable price.
 The remote courses are available live, recorded and on-line.
 Some courses are simply a lecture format, some are interactive, some require homework, and some are a combination of several media.

 In 2018 Susan decided it was time for another change, so she picked up roots and moved to Arizona, where she continues to run her online education-based business.

 Raising Canine Today

-Raising Canine’s goal has always been to provide quality education, products and services to animal professionals.
+Raising Canine’s goal has always been to provide quality online education courses, webinars, videos, along with other products and services, to animal professionals.
 We have solidified that goal through the creation of a mission statement that keeps it in the forefront of our minds, at all times.

-Today, Raising Canine is still the largest and best known remote education service within the animal community.
-We continue to provide cutting edge information to trainers, and have expanded our clientelle to all species – not just dogs.
+Today, Raising Canine is still the largest and best known online education service within the animal trainer community.
+We continue to provide cutting edge information to trainers, and have expanded our clientele to all species – not just dogs.

 Even today, with our vast understanding of behavior and learning, there is still much misunderstanding of this subject within the training world.
-Raising Canine feels that all animals should be treated humanely and with the most advanced techniques available, and it is our goal to disseminate that information to animal professionals.
+Raising Canine feels that all animals should be treated humanely and with the most advanced techniques available, and it is our goal to disseminate that information and provide online training courses to animal professionals.